Webinar

 Key takeaways

-• Commodity prices have been relatively flat overall since late 2023.
+• Most commodity prices have been relatively flat since late last year.

 • Global economic growth trends often play a significant role influencing commodities markets.